‘An imperfect leader’: Weakened Macron set to limp on at helm of EU

 “France is currently best placed to take a leadership role in the EU, because it will take some time in Germany for a coalition to come together and someone has to take the first step,” says Weber.

 Nevertheless, France’s economic weakness may limit the extent to which it can support Ukraine.
-With a budget deficit that could hit 6.2 per cent of GDP by the end of 2024, Armed Forces Minister Sébastien Lecornu told reporters in October that France would fall short of its pledge to donate up to €3bn in military aid to Ukraine this year, and would only make “above €2bn.”
+With a budget deficit that could hit 6.2 per cent of GDP by the end of 2024, Armed Forces Minister Sébastien Lecornu told reporters in October that France would fall short of its pledge to donate up to €3bn in military aid to Ukraine this year.

 Trouble at home

-“How can you advocate what the Draghi Report asks for, such as massive borrowing and public investment, when you yourself are not in a position to invest massively?” says Eric Maurice, policy analyst at the European Policy Centre.
+“How can you advocate what the Draghi report asks for, such as massive borrowing and public investment, when you yourself are not in a position to invest massively?” says Eric Maurice, policy analyst at the European Policy Centre.

-The installation of Michel Barnier as prime minister in September has been an important first step.
-Investors expressed relief at his appointment, but his government’s foundations are shaky after this summer’s snap election split the National Assembly into three broad blocs with no majority.
-Brussels and international markets are on tenterhooks as they wait for Barnier’s spending plan to pass.
-“For the moment, Barnier is really respected,” a French EU official says.
+To overcome doubts about its economic strength, Macron tapped the conservative budget hawk, Michel Barnier, as prime minister in September.
+Investors expressed relief at his appointment, but his government’s foundations were shaky after this summer’s snap election split the National Assembly into three broad blocs with no majority.

 Institutional power